codeguy/php-the-right-way/pages/The-Basics.md

 return ($a != 3 && $b != 4) || $c == 5;
 {% endhighlight %}

+Since PHP 5.3, it is possible to leave out the middle part of the ternary operator.
+Expression "expr1 ?: expr3" returns expr1 if expr1 evaluates to TRUE, and expr3 otherwise.

 * [Ternary operators](http://php.net/language.operators.comparison)

 ## Variable declarations